-During your fast, “Keep your servant also from willful sins” (Psalm 19:13, NIV) must be your constant prayer.
+During your fast, “Keep your servant also from willful sins” (Psalm 19:13) must be your constant prayer.
 Remember that asceticism may be as much “of the flesh” as overindulgence; the latter is a sin of the body, the former of the spirit.
 If the fast is to be for some days, there is a temptation as it approaches to overindulge.
 It is better to bend our wills in advance to the battle of self-discipline; it will ease the latter conflict.
 Finally, it is of supreme importance to approach this spiritual exercise as a fast of God’s choosing.
-It may help you to ask yourself the following questions:
+Consider the following:

 1. Am I confident that this desire is God-given?

 Would He have me undertake a normal or just a partial fast?
-“Jesus was led by the Spirit into the wilderness to be tempted by the devil” (Matthew 4:1, NIV).
+“Jesus was led by the Spirit into the wilderness to be tempted by the devil” (Matthew 4:1).

 2. Are my motives right?

 Is there any hidden desire to impress others?
-“Your Father, who sees what is done in secret, will reward you” (Matthew 6:4, NIV).
+“Your Father, who sees what is done in secret, will reward you” (Matthew 6:4).

 3. What are my spiritual objectives in this fast?

 Personal consecration?
 Intercession?
 Burdens?
 Revival?
-“I press on toward the goal” (Philippians 3:14, NIV).
+“I press on toward the goal” (Philippians 3:14).

 4. Are my objectives self-centered?

 Is my desire for personal blessing balanced by genuine concern for others?
-“In humility value others above yourselves, not looking to your own interests but each of you to the interests of the others” (Philippians 2:4, NIV).
+“In humility value others above yourselves, not looking to your own interests but each of you to the interests of the others” (Philippians 2:4).

 5. Am I determined above all else to minister to the Lord in this fast?